Many people have up-and-down relationships with goal setting.

 What is the Difference Between Goals and Intentions?

 The difference between goals and intentions is that goals are focused on results, while intentions are more focused on the journey.
-The emphasis is not in checking a box.
+Both are focused on self improvement, but intentions are not about checking a box.
 It’s less black and white.

 If you’re a big fan of SMART goals, cover your hears.
 Intentions are a little less concrete.
 They’re not so specific.
 Intentions are more fluid.